 The Flammability of Dreams

-Every layer of identity — every belief, every opinion, every attachment — is a veil, and all veils are highly flammable.
+Every layer of identity — every belief, opinion, attachment, role, and wound — is a veil, and all veils are flammable.
 McKenna’s method is not construction but incineration.
-This connects to the caterpillar and butterfly: the caterpillar enters a death process, not a transformation process.
+This connects to the caterpillar and butterfly: the caterpillar enters a death process, not a self-improvement process.
 You do not build your way to truth.
-You burn everything that is not true and see what remains.
-In Dreamstate, McKenna names the method explicitly: achieving rightness through the hacking away of wrongness.
-Figure out what you do not want and release it — that is the more important part of the process.
-The idea that ego is bad and spiritual growth is good is just one of many motivational carrots for us to chase around the stage.
-Closer to the event horizon is not more awake — it is just less comfortable.
+You burn everything false and see what remains.

 Common Misread